-For those who would like to start working in Prague, there are several possibilities to actually find a job there.
-Since multinationals in Prague are generally the most likely to hire expats and offer the most competitive salaries, it is recommendable to start your search there.
-A good starting point is to check your national chamber of commerce or diplomatic representation in Prague may be able to provide you with a list of companies from your home country with offices in Prague.
+For those who would like to start working in Prague, there are several ways to find a job there.
+Since multinationals in Prague are generally the most likely to hire expats and offer the most competitive salaries, it is advised to start your search there.
+A good starting point is to check your national chamber of commerce or diplomatic representation in Prague for a list of companies from your home country with offices in Prague.

 Alternatively, you might want to check out some of the following websites for job offers in Prague:

 If possible, consider coming to Prague for a couple of days to go job hunting on the spot.
 Depending on the type of position you are looking for, this might just be the most effective way to find the right type of work.

-As in many other countries, working in Prague teaching English (or another language) is a popular option for those who would like to get a chance to experience the country, its culture and its people.
-In Prague, there is a continuously high demand, especially for native English and German speakers.
+As in many other countries, working in Prague teaching English (or another language) is a popular option for those who would like to get a chance to experience the country, its culture, and its people.
+In Prague there is a continuously high demand for native English and German speakers in particular.

 The majority of jobs at private language schools or companies require a degree as well as either sufficient teaching experience or a TEFL certificate.
-Alternatively, giving private lessons can be a profitable way of working in Prague as a teacher, too.
+Alternatively, giving private lessons can be a profitable line of work, too.